jeverd/lecture-experience/README.md

 ## 🔊 Contributing
-We encourge anyone interested in contributing to our project to open Pull Requests and Issues about bugs or cool features to implement
+We encourge anyone interested in contributing to our project to open Pull Requests and Issues about bugs or cool features to implement.
+We use discord to communicate.
+Feel free to join the [Liteboard server](https://discord.gg/yXvEhMv)!

 ## ✨ Team